Reading time: 7 min.

 Zendaya and Annalynne McCord famously have type 3A hair:

 Hair types are split into four categories, with three subcategories in each one.
-This chart shows the difference between each hair type:
+This chart shows the difference between types 1a hair to 4c hair:

 different hair types